anzorenam/vxi11-oscilloscope/README.md

 Module has been tested in Tektronix oscilloscopes and Siglent.

 Capture rate of 100 events/seg for MSO5205 (Tektronix).
 To obtain this performance I use 'curve streaming'.
-Siglent oscilloscope achieves similar throughput with standard DAQ routing.
+Siglent oscilloscope achieves similar throughput with standard DAQ routine.